openl2m/openl2m/docs/code/switches_app/drivers/snmp.rst

 * **SnmpConnectorArubaCx()** - switches/connect/snmp/aruba_cx/connector.py - supports the HP/Aruba AOS-CX switches,
   which implement partial SNMP support.(They prefer the AOS-CX API)

-See here how to add new vendors that require non-standard connector classes.
+:doc:`See here how to implement new vendor-specific drivers to support new devices.<new-drivers>`
-See :doc:`Vendor implementations <vendor_specific>`

 VLAN Add/Edit/Delete